Html Email Templates: 9 Steps To Success

 3. Not supported by all email clients.

-Outlook, for example, renders the very first frame of your GIF animation.
+Outlook, for example, only renders the first frame of your GIF animation.

-To give you an example of why this is important, think of a GIF that has an animation ending with the most appealing frame.
-Outlook users will not see that frame unless you go for the fallback approach.
+An example of why this is important is to imagine a GIF that ends with the most visually appealing frame.
+It is not visible to Outlook users unless you use the fallback option.

 First image – animated GIF inserted in the email.
-The second image is what Windows Outlook users would see unless you put an Outlook specific fallback image with your preferred animation frame.
+The second image is what Windows Outlook users would see unless you add in your HTML code an Outlook-specific fallback image with your preferred animation frame.

 9. Test your emails